 113. Call Back Plumbing, Electrical & Heating/Cooling Contractors for Final Work

-114. After Final Inspection, Utilities Can Be Turned On (Power May Be Required Prior To Final Inspection)
+114. After Final Inspection, Utilities Can Be Turned On (Power May Be Required Before Final Inspection)

 115. Install Tile, Hardwood, Carpet & Vinyl